jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Data Cleaning

 The main data cleaning steps included:
 * Dropping Nan/Null Values
+    * The dataset had plenty of data and a relatively low amount of Nan/Null values so any records with Nan/Nulls were dropped.
 * Removing Duplicate Records
 * Deleting Unnecessary Features
+    * Overall the data had over 100 features and a lot of them were not useful for answering the central questions.
 * Converting Data-types
+    * This mostly consisted of converting text strings to datetime stamps.
 * Organizing Features
+    * Features were grouped by source type and sorted to make them easier to wok with during eda and feature engineering.

 ## Time Discounting

-When trying to use the data to answer the questions I want to answer, the passage of time creates an issue that must be addressed.
+When trying to use the data to answer the questions I wanted to answer, the passage of time creates an issue that must be addressed.
+A lot of the datapoints are counts that were saved at the time the dataset was made public in 2020.
+These datapoints increase over time so if we want to use them to predict a review at the time it was created, these datapoints need to be adjusted to represent what they would have been at the time of the review.

 ## Target Creation

 The first goal is to predict the quality of a review but what exactly should we be trying to predict?
+Options:
+1. Whether a review is quality or not.
+(Binary Classification)
+2. The level of review quality.
+Zero, Low, Medium, High (Multi-Class Classification)
+3. A numerical value of quality.
+(Regression)
+4. A ranking of the review quality among other reviews.
+(Ordinal Regression, Classification)

+All of these targets have positives and negatives.
+The focus here is on option 1 since it is the easiest to understand and avoids some of the time discounting pitfalls.

 ## Metadata Feature Engineering